 Resources: Here you can find links to some of our favorite places to dive deeper into the intersection of sports and Christianity.

-Running The Race Well: This is our blog channel devoted to the Faith & Sport Institute, a high school retreat funded by the Lilly Endowment that emphasizes practical theology, sports, and leadership.
+Running The Race Well: This is our blog channel devoted to the FSI Retreat, a high school retreat funded by the Lilly Endowment that emphasizes practical theology, sports, and leadership.
 Blog posts in this section will be geared towards high school athletes as well as their coaches and parents.

 Sports Culture: This is our blog channel focused on analyzing and reflecting on the history and contemporary culture of sports from a Christian perspective.
 While it is accessible for a broad audience, it is a bit more academic than our “Running The Race Well” channel.